 To minimise disruption in routine, respite care can be arranged to take place in the home.
-It’s generally a short-term option – and is specifically designed with the purpose of relieving the full-time carer.
+It’s generally a short-term option – and is specifically designed with the purpose of relieving full-time carers.

 What is respite care?

 Respite care is a temporary form of care that allows carers to take a break.
 By allowing someone else to take over care duties for a short period of time – whether that be a few hours or a few days – it can be of great benefit to both the carer and care recipient.